athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

       <a href="#when-to-use-clojure-script-ref" aria-label="Back to content">Back</a>
     </li>
     <li id="monorepo-comment">
-      Just some clarification aroud the "monorepo" point.
-Choosing a sane structure for your monorepo is important to making this work.
-Having said this, I have a personal project which has 4 or 5 sub-projects and I have not run into any issues as of yet.
-I also know that others in the community have done similar things.
-I will eventually write a post on this as well.
+      To clarify the "monorepo" comment: Choosing a sane structure for your monorepo is important to making this work.
+I have a personal project which has 4 or 5 sub-projects and I have not run into any issues as of yet.
+I would eventually love to write about my approach, but until then checkout Sean Corfield's Blog Post about <a class="blog-content__link" href="https://corfield.org/blog/2021/02/23/deps-edn-monorepo/" target="_blank" rel="noopener noreferrer">Clojure Monorepo using Clojure CLI Tools</a>.
       <a href="#monorepo-comment-ref" aria-label="Back to content">Back</a>
     </li>
   </ol>